sensorbee/docs/source/bql/queries.rst

 The **tuple-based operator** is used with a number :math:`k` and uses the last :math:`k` tuples that have arrived (or *all* tuples that have arrived when this number is less than :math:`k`) to create the relation :math:`R(t^*)`.
+The example figure above shows a tuple-based window with :math:`k=3`.

 Valid ranges are positive integral values, followed by the ``TUPLES`` keyword, for example ``[RANGE 10 TUPLES]`` is a valid specification.
 The maximal allowed value is 1,048,575.